balvisio/CAFA-Toolset/README.md

 experimentally verified functional term in that specific ontology between time t1 and t2.
 Therefore, we will have three LK benchmark sets
 – one for each ontology.

-##### GAF 1.0 vs GAF 2.0
-These are two file formats for uniprot-goa annotation files.
-The input annotation files must be in either one of these two file formats for
-Benchmark creation and verification tools.
-More details about GAF 1.0 format can be found at http://geneontology.org/page/go-annotation-file-gaf-format-10 and GAF 2.0 format at http://geneontology.org/page/go-annotation-file-format-20.

 ### Python Requirements
 * Python 2.7
 * Biopython 1.66 or greater